Bigmoco/TMDBase/README.md

 https://archive.org/download/tmdbase-1

+If manually installing(not on a PC), use the stock OpenWizard, I could never figure out the Backup addon.

 DISCLAIMER: This build is based solely around the TMDb Helper addon, no players/addons that infringe on Copyright material are included or linked to in this build :)